JavaFXpert/quantum-music-playground/README.md

-Now that we've discussed how to syncopate rhythms with X and CNOT gates, we'll introduce another way to manipulate rhythms.
+Now that we've discussed how to syncopate rhythms with **X** and CNOT gates, we'll introduce another way to manipulate rhythms.

-### Manipulating rhythms with controlled H gates
+### Manipulating rhythms with controlled-H gates

 We've leveraged **H** gates quite a bit to create rhythm patterns so far.
 Now we'll add control gate modifiers to **H** gates for more rhythmic control.
 In the following image of the **Doubling** clip in Quantum Music Playground, notice the use of control gate modifiers with some of the **H** gates to implement a well-known drum pattern in electronic dance music.
 This doubling pattern is achieved in part by making the **H** gate on wire **q0** conditional on whether the final eight out of 32 steps in the pattern are being played.
-Note that we're using two control gate modifiers in that column, in this case making the **H** gate active only when the 32 basis states (numbered `00000` through `11111`) begin with `11`.
+Note that we're using two control gate modifiers in that column, in this case making the **H** gate active only on those of the 32 basis states (numbered `00000` through `11111`) that begin with `11`.

 ![Quantum Music Playground screenshot](./images/twinkle_doubling_qmp.png)